Edu-Futuro Associate Council

 Edu-Futuro's Associate Council is comprised of young professionals in the DC area who volunteer their time to support the mission of Edu-Futuro.

 Natalia Montelongo (2017-2018) is a first-generation Mexican-American from Oklahoma.
-She recently received her M.Ed. in Educational Studies from the University of Oklahoma in Norman, OK.
-Before arriving to Oklahoma, she worked as a Program Coordinator for Aspiring Americans, a program focused on providing financial aid assistance, mentorship, and academic counseling to undocumented students in the Oklahoma City metro area.
-She currently works for the U.S. Committee for Refugees and Immigrants in the D.C. area as a Case Manager with a mission of providing resources and tools to children and families who are in need of legal protective services, access to education, and ensure they perform exceptionally well in a completely new country and space.
+She received her M.Ed. in Educational Studies from the University of Oklahoma in Norman, OK in 2016.
+Before arriving to Washington DC, she worked as a Program Coordinator for Aspiring Americans, a program focused on providing financial aid assistance, mentorship, and academic counseling to undocumented students in the Oklahoma City metro area.
+She currently works for the U.S. Committee for Refugees and Immigrants in the D.C. area as a Program Officer with a mission of providing resources and tools to children and families who are in need of legal protective services, access to education, and ensure they perform exceptionally well in a completely new country and space.
+She is currently a Masters of Public Administration and Policy candidate at American University in hopes of learning and growing as a young professional so that she can continue helping the community.
 She hopes to continue to equip herself with more tools to continue to fulfill her mission and passions of empowerment, engagement, and education with Edu-Futuro.
+She currently serves as the Associate Council Chair.

 Martín Orjales (2016-2018) is an AmeriCorps Member at Edu-Futuro as well as a Business Developer.
 His work regularly puts him in direct contact with the upper management of local, national, and international companies with whom he fosters a strong business relationship.
 Growing up in a bilingual household and having spent years living in Argentina, Martín understands the need for cultural diversity and strives to help those in need, both locally and abroad.
 This is evident in his volunteering at Edu-Futuro (where his strength in public opinion and game theory helped incentivize feedback from students and parents attending Edu-Futuro’s programs) and his work with Your Cleats for Bare Feets (a program with worldwide reach he created with his brothers).
 Martín graduated from the University of Notre Dame with a B.A. in Political Science with focuses in International Political Economy, International Relations, and Political Theory.
 Martin serves as Recruitment & Retention Officer for the Associate Council.